A complete guide to the Zendesk Salesforce app in 2026

 Zendesk Salesforce app: Stop just syncing, start automating

-Ready to see what an AI-powered integration can really do?
+Ready to see how AI can enhance your Zendesk setup?
 You can get started with eesel AI for free.

 Frequently asked questions

-The app allows sales teams in Salesforce to view Zendesk ticket history and create basic tickets.
-For support agents in Zendesk, it provides context from Salesforce like customer details or account status.
+The app allows sales teams in Salesforce to view Zendesk ticket history and create tickets.
+For support agents in Zendesk, it provides essential context from Salesforce like customer details or account status, fostering better collaboration.

-It primarily syncs Salesforce Accounts, Contacts, and Leads to create or update Organizations and Users in Zendesk.
-It can also create Salesforce Cases from Zendesk tickets.
+It effectively syncs Salesforce accounts, contacts, and leads to create or update organizations and users in Zendesk.
+It can also create Salesforce cases from Zendesk tickets to keep data centralized.

 Share this post